devshahrukhanwar/Unstop-Scalable-Challenge-Evaluation-Module/README.md

 - Start with one executor server.
 - Add more executor servers when traffic grows — Laravel Queue supports multiple workers easily.
 - Use Redis for a single, central job queue.
-- Optimize by caching test cases locally.
+- Optimize by caching test cases locally (File/DB/Redis).

 ## 8. Example API Endpoints